rtodea/weblog/blue-to-red.md

 You would not want to forget some work hours, use wrong task codes, etc.

-Leaving aside a similar analysis to [_Is it worth the time_](https://xkcd.com/1205/) we would like to automate the transition process process.
+Leaving aside a similar analysis to [_Is it worth the time_](https://xkcd.com/1205/) we would like to automate the transition process.

 ## Requirements